 Home Images Articles Mods Links

 Results:

-After over 20000 miles including track days at Kemble Airfield and Donington Park, I can now report that I'm extremely happy with EBC GreenStuff v4 pads.
-They produce significantly less brake dust than stock pads, seem to wear less on track, definitely bite better, showed no signs of brake fade, and did not glaze over on the track (they work perfectly on leaving the track whereas the stock pads would always take about 2 weeks (200 miles) of normal driving before they returned to full effectiveness).
+After owning the same car for over 12 years (85,000 miles driving including 20 or so track days), I have found EBC GreenStuff pads and EBC Turbo Groove disks excellent.
+They produce significantly less brake dust than stock pads, seem to wear less on track, definitely bite better, showed no signs of brake fade, and do not glaze over on the track (they work perfectly on leaving the track whereas the stock pads would always take about 2 weeks (200 miles) of normal driving before they returned to full effectiveness).
+The turbo-groove disks are a bit noisy (the dimples cause a buzzing noise as you drive) but you get excellent braking form cold even in wet conditions, and once they warm up, the braking power is unbelievable.

+Home Images Articles Mods Links